Latin Name: Zingiber officinalis

 Extraction: Distillation of the root-rhizome

-This Essential Oil is a pale amber liquid with a warm, slightly green, woody, spicy aroma.
+Distilled from the unpeeled, dried root/rhizome, Ginger is a pale amber liquid with a warm, slightly green, woody, spicy aroma.

-Ginger is a perennial herb 1 metre high with a thick, spreading, pungent root, from where the oil is distilled.
+Ginger is a perennial herb 1 meter high with a thick, spreading, pungent root, from where the oil is distilled.
 It bears white or yellow flowers on a spike direct from the root.
 Native to Southern Asia and cultivated all over the tropics.
-Several other varieties of this species according to location are all used to produce to oils with slight variations in their properties.
+Several other varieties of this species according to the location are all used to produce oils with slight variations in their properties.
 The oleoresin produced is used as a component in fragrances, foods, alcoholic and soft drinks.